Saxon Kings Embroidery Project

 Public Talks on our Embroideries

-Join us at All Saints Kingston for one of our upcoming public group talks to learn about the creation of these amazing pieces of textile art, the Kings and characters depicted and the Saxon history of Kingston upon Thames.
+Join us at All Saints Kingston for one of our FREE public group talks to learn about the creation of these amazing pieces of textile art, the Kings and characters depicted and the Saxon history of Kingston upon Thames.

 These public talks will feature one of our experts giving a detailed explanation of who/why/what/when/where and exhibiting samples of the embroideries themselves with time to view those already exhibited on the wall.